stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 4. **Formal proofs of correctness**: a proof (e.g., simulation that verifies physics or mathematics) that piece of software correctly implements what is specified in the specification document
    - Pros: strong guarantees
    - Cons: complex and expensive

+## Testing Introduction

+Testing means to execute a program on a tiny sample of the input domain.
+Testing is a:

+- Dynamic technique
+- Optimistic approximation